2Lift / Ergonomics / Portugal

 It is also the duty of the employer to ensure that the workers know everything there is to know about the manual handling activity such as health risks and the maximum weight of the load.
 The employer must also provide adequate training so the manual handling happens in an ergonomically correct fashion.

-Maximum Weight Lifting Limits in Portugal for Manual Handling Operations
+Maximum Weight Limits for Lifting and Carrying in Portugal

 The legal weight limits for manual handling in Portugal are: